sparkertime/sparkertime.github.io/_posts/2018-08-07-culture-driven-onboarding.md

 Many organizations capture their values in fancy signage and slide decks.
 Typically they become something of a joke, a bar bet to see if anyone can name more than 1 or 2.
 How do you make these values stick in a way that helps new hires understand what it means to be successful **in your team** though?

-Your onboarding process is the ideal way to start that process.
+Your onboarding process is the ideal way to start that journey.

 ## Values-Based Onboarding in Action